UNC Faculty Member to Compete in 19th Winter Deaflympics in Italy

 From December 12-21, the 19th Winter Deaflympics will take place in Italy.
 It’s the first year that chess will be part of the games.

-“It brings together athletes from all over the world,” said Bridges, who has played chess for over 40 years.
+“It brings together athletes from all over the world,” signed Bridges, who communicated in American Sign Language through an interpreter and also has played chess for over 40 years.
 “They decided to ask me to join the chess team, so of course, I was interested in being part of the games and decided I would go.”

 Bridges was asked to join by the U.S.A.
 Deaf Chess Coach because of a team member who knew about Bridges’ skill in chess.